October 24, Reading 3 – 2 Timothy 4

 “And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.”

-This is the hardest of words.
+This is the strongest of words to us.

 We are in the right!

-Correct opponents with gentleness (not fire).
+Correct opponents with gentleness, not fire.

 * God Above,